Why does the Elizabeth Tower (Big Ben) need to be renovated?

 How long will it take to put up the scaffolding?

-We expect scaffold construction to be complete by early 2018.
+We expect scaffold construction to be complete in 2018.

 Will the Clock Tower be lit whilst the works take place?